 SPRINGER MEDIZIN / SCIENCE PHOTO LIBRARY SPRINGER MEDIZIN / SCIENCE PHOTO LIBRARY

 Arm muscles, computer artwork.
-The uppermost muscle, wrapping around the shoulder, is the deltoid.
-Below it are the triceps.
-In the forearm at right and centre are the extensor carpi radialis longus and brevis, extensor digitorum, and extensor carpi ulnaris muscles.
-All these muscles act to extend (straighten) the upper and lower arm, hand and fingers around the elbow, wrist and knuckle joints.
-In the forearm at left is the flexor carpi ulnaris muscle, which causes the opposite action (flexion) to bend the joints.
-At left is the brachial plexus, the network of nerves (yellow) that originate in the neck, pass through the shoulder and innervate the arm.
+The uppermost muscle (dark green) is the deltoid.
+Below it are the biceps (dark blue).
+The brachioradialis muscle in the forearm is light blue.
+To its right are the flexor carpi radialis, palmaris longus, flexor digitorum superficialis and flexor carpi ulnaris muscles (light green).
+All these muscles act to flex (bend) the upper and lower arm, hand and fingers around the elbow, wrist and knuckle joints.
+Muscles on the other side of the arm cause the opposite action (extension) to straighten the joints.
+At right is the brachial plexus, the network of nerves (yellow) that originate in the neck, pass through the shoulder and innervate the arm.

 Model release not required.
 Property release not required.